MS8080/MarkView/ICON_INFO.md

 ## Design

-The MarkView app icon features a bold letter "M" on a calm purple gradient background.
+The Scribe app icon features a bold letter "M" on a calm purple gradient background.
 The M extends to the edges of the icon for a modern, bold appearance.

 **Made by MS**